MHDLab-Projects/MHD-Photoionization/README.md

 Now installing on 7400

 #### WSL setup process

+TODO: redo this on fresh install.
+Should be able to upgrade to bookworm. then install `git python inkscape`

 1. Install wsl debian. install wsl, python, jupyter extensions in vscode and connect to wsl. open terminal
 2. sudo apt update, sudo apt upgrade